raspberrypi/documentation/configuration/wireless/access-point-routed.md

 This section configures the Raspberry Pi to let wireless clients access computers on the main (Ethernet) network, and from there the internet.
 **NOTE:** If you wish to block wireless clients from accessing the Ethernet network and the internet, skip this section.

-To enable routing, i.e. allow traffic to flow from one network to the other in the Raspberry Pi, create a file using the following command, with the contents below:
+To enable routing, i.e. to allow traffic to flow from one network to the other in the Raspberry Pi, create a file using the following command, with the contents below:
 ```
 sudo nano /etc/sysctl.d/routed-ap.conf
 ```